 8. Lassen Volcanic National Park

-Steaming fumaroles, clear mountain lakes, picturesque meadow… You can wholeheartedly rely on Lassen Volcanic National Park to provide you with the unforgettable outdoor adventures in California.
-Home to Lassen Peak, one of the largest plug dome volcanos in the world, it’s a great weekend destination to bring your family and enjoy scenic views.
+Steaming fumaroles, clear mountain lakes, picturesque meadow… You can wholeheartedly count on Lassen Volcanic National Park to provide you with the unforgettable outdoor adventures in California this summer.
+Home to Lassen Peak, one of the largest plug dome volcanos in the world, it’s a great weekend destination to bring your family and enjoy some scenic views.

 9. Channel Islands National Park

-Death Valley is arguably one of the most unique outdoor adventures in California.
+Death Valley is arguably one of the most unique outdoor adventures in California that you can go on in early summer.
 From salt flats to sand dunes and sandstone canyons, the place boasts some of the diverse landscapes in the state.
 However, make sure to consider weather conditions before visiting Death Valley.
 Extreme summer heat caused fatalities in the past.